-We are built on freedom of expression, and we value art and creativity as necessary components of society.
+We are built on freedom of speech and expression.
+We believe art, creativity, and open discussion are necessary components of society.

-Construction of Nimis began in 1980 and independence was declared in 1996.
-What began as a art project is now, 25 years later, a nation of more than 26,000 non-resident citizens who share a desire for a free society where art and expression are valued and encouraged.
+We began as a art project and now, 25 years later, we are a nation of more than 27,000 non-resident citizens who share a desire for a free society where art and expression are valued and encouraged.

 Ladonia, the micronation, provides a national identity for people who believe in free speech and free expression.
 While we do not have strictly defined borders, our citizens bond and interact with each other on the Internet (and sometimes in person) in all parts of the world.
 We seek to challenge the validity and necessity of the traditional “nation-state” in this post-national era.